Here’s How Much Muscle You Can Gain Naturally, Including A Free ‘Genetic Potential’ Calculator

-The ceiling for how much muscle you can build may be dictated by factors outside of your control, but this shouldn't deter you from giving your all to training.
+Factors outside of your control may dictate the ceiling for how much muscle you can build, but this shouldn’t deter you from giving your all to training.

-Research provides an indication of your genetic potential.
-However, this isn't a fixed limit.
+Research indicates your genetic potential.
+However, this isn’t a fixed limit.
 And there will always be exceptions and variations to the rule.

 Also, there’s the small matter of needing to everything right along the way.

 In truth, most people never come close to their genetic potential.
 Ineffective training and sub-par nutrition results in years of mediocre gains.
 So unless you’ve genuinely maxed out on how much muscle you can build, continue to focus on the basics of training and nutrition.
 Develop consistency, enjoy the process, and let time take its course.